coderefinery/git-intro/content/sharing.md

 ## Authenticating to GitHub: SSH or HTTPS?

-**How does Github know who you are?**  This is hard and there are two options.
+**How does GitHub know who you are?**  This is hard and there are two options.

 * **SSH** is the classic method, using Secure Shell remote connection